cdevroe/favorite-toots/README.md

-# Mastodon Favorites WordPress Plugin
+# Favorite Toots WordPress Plugin

 **This plugin should be considered beta.**